FarmPatterns can cut your workload and improve your profit

 Patterns did the trick.

 And these are not the only patterns that apply to farming and grazing.
 You may have found some others already and you may strike still more along the way.
 These are just the ones I have corralled into this website.
 There are more than 1,000 of them on my computer.
-Not all will make the final cut, but I expect most will.
+Not all will make the final cut, but most will.

-No-one has necessarily called them pattens, nor have they had the names I have given them.
+No-one has necessarily called them patterns, nor have they had the names I have given them.
 However, they have all been used by dozens or millions of farmers over the years.
 Some will need to be renamed.
 Some will be merged with others.
 Some will be split into multiple smaller patterns.

 So, please have a look at them as they grow in number and depth and see whether any of them is useful to you.
 If it is, use it with all the necessary care until you find the best way to put it into practice.